HAI-UBC/ACSP/README.md

 2. V6:

-## Which CSP problem did Samad, LV and Vedant used for their user study?
+## Which CSP problems did Samad, LV and Vedant use for their user study?
 All of them used a set of 3 CSP problems: Sample 1, Sample 2 and Sample 3.
 These CSP problems are not built-in in the ACSP menu, they need to be opened from File>Open with.
-The problems file are located in the server at CIspaceCSP/XAI(Lea&Vanessa)/StudySoftware/Applet Problems.
+The problem files are located in the server at CIspaceCSP/XAI(Lea&Vanessa)/StudySoftware/Applet Problems.